Boot Care Advice

 Cleaning your boots will keep them looking good but more importantly extend their life.
-It is particularly important if boots are exposed to peaty mud, farmyard muck or rock salt, which if ignored can degrade the uppers.
+Especially if your boots are exposed to peaty mud, farmyard muck or rock salt.
+If ignored, it can degrade the uppers.

-Wash the outside surface of the boots in cold/lukewarm water using a soft nylon bristle brush to remove dirt, paying attention to folds in the tongue and other nooks (washing-up brushes work well).
-On heavily soiled fabrics you can add a little mild soap (Nikwax Tech Wash is ideal) but avoid washing-up liquid as it may strip off any existing water-repellent finish.
+Wash the outside surface of the boots in cold/lukewarm water using a soft nylon bristle brush to remove dirt.
+Pay attention to folds in the tongue and other nooks (washing-up brushes work well).
+On heavily soiled fabrics add a little mild soap (Nikwax Tech Wash is ideal) but avoid washing-up liquid as it may strip off any existing water-repellent finish.

 When finished rinse carefully.
-Remove the footbeds and tip out any debris from inside the boots.
-If boots are leather lined, wipe out the inside with a damp cloth.
+Remove the foot-beds and tip out any debris from inside the boots.
+Wipe out the inside with a damp cloth for leather lined boots.

 Less often/when necessary:

-Only ever dry your boots at room temperature, not in front of a fire, on top of a radiator or in strong sunlight.
-Excessive heat may irreversibly damage your boots.
+Only ever dry your boots at room temperature, not in front of a fire, on top of a radiator or in strong sunlight, excessive heat may irreversibly damage them.
 To speed up the drying process increasing air movement may help.

-If the inside is wet, drip dry upside-down.
+If the inside of the boot is wet, drip dry upside down.
 Once the worst of the moisture is out you can stuff with successive batches of dry newspaper or use a reusable drying kit such as the 'Dryzone Dampire'.

-Before treating any footwear it is best to remove the laces so that you can reach all nooks, crannies and folds on the uppers.
+Before treating any footwear, remove the laces so you can reach all nooks and crannies on the uppers.
 Once treated, always allow the proofing product to dry fully before you use the boots again.

 Smooth leather finishes: